graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Security & Query Authorization

-Because subscriptions are long running and registered before any data is processed, the subscription server requires a [query authorization method](../reference/schema-configuration#authorization-options) of `PerRequest`.
-This allows the subscription to be fully validated before its registered with the server.
+Because subscriptions are long running, consume server resources and registered before any data is processed, the subscription server requires a [query authorization method](../reference/schema-configuration#authorization-options) of `PerRequest`.
+This allows the subscription to be fully validated before its registered with the server and ensure that any queries can actually be processed when needed.
 This authorization method is set at startup and will apply to queries and mutations as well.
 It is because of this that it may be useful to split your mutations and subscriptions into different server instances for larger applications, as mentioned above, depending on your reliance on partial query resolution.

 This is different than the default behavior when subscriptions are not enabled.
 Queries and mutations, by default, will follow a `PerField` method allowing for partial query resolutions.